 We have a special Telegram chat for contributors.
 We speak Russian and English in the chat.

 This is the easiest way to get your questions answered.
 Many people are afraid to ask questions because they believe they are «wasting the experts“ time,» but we don’t really think so.
 Contributors are important to us.

 You can leave your feedback or share ideas in different ways:

-- The simplest way is to write here.
-All you need to do is fill in one product comment field and send it to us.
-If you don’t mind – leave your email address.
+- The simplest way is to fill the feedback form.
+All you need to do is fill in one product comment field and click «Send.» You can optionally provide your email address.
 If you wish, we can involve you in the product development process.

 - A more technical way is to create a ticket on GitHub.

 If you have a suggestion for a new feature or information about a bug,